 The plans and budgets show how the costs are allocated between the various levels in the applicant organisation and partners.
-The applicant's budgeted costs are relevant, necessary and realistic in order to carry out the plans so that the goals are achieved in a cost-effective manner.
+The applicant's budgeted costs are relevant, and in a reasonable scope to achieve the expected results.
 The cost allocation appears to be reasonable with respect to the type of initiative and added value at each level.
-Cooperation with other actors and multiple sources of funding will be assessed positively.
+The budgeted expenses are at a reasonable level taking into consideration the quality and price in the local context.